-Target Area Town-Wide Program for Town of Barnstable
+Target Area Townwide

 Goals Supported Suitable Living Environment

 Needs Addressed Public Services

-Urgent Need

-Funding CDBG: \$47,250
+Funding CDBG: \$45,000

 Description The Town may allocate up to 15 percent of its yearly award to social service activities.
-Continuation of the Youth Scholarship Program is expected and estimated at about \$15,000.
-Continuation of the Winter CSO Program is expected and estimated at about \$25,000.
+Continuation of the Youth Scholarship Program is estimated at about \$15,000.
+Continuation of the Winter CSO Program is estimated at about \$25,000.
 Pending availability, funds may be used for activities servicing LMI persons and special needs populations, provided it is a new or quantifiable increase over the current level of service.
-There is potential for programs that provide services to seniors, the youth, ESL populations, the homeless and those at-risk, people with mental illness, the disabled, people with substance abuse issues, DV victims, veterans, and any other eligible activities for low-moderate clientele.
+There is potential for programs that provide services to seniors, the youth, ESL populations, the homeless and those at-risk, people with mental illness, the disabled, people with substance abuse issues, DV victims, veterans, and any other eligible activities for low-moderate income, limited clientele, and special needs populations.

-Target Date 6/30/2023
+Target Date 6/30/2024

-Estimate the number Twenty LMI households.
+Estimate the number and type of families that will benefit from the proposed activities Twenty LMI households.

-and type of families ,

-that will benefit from

-the proposed activities

 Location Description Town-Wide Program for Town of Barnstable

-Planned Activities Priorities may include continuation of the Youth Scholarship Program, expanding the Winter CSO Program, activities responding to COVID-19, childcare, daycare, ESL services, mental and physical health services, substance abuse, and serving the most vulnerable - the (chronically) homeless, elderly, youth, and extremely low income.
-Any other eligible
+Planned Activities Priorities may include continuation of the Youth Scholarship Program and the Winter CSO Program, expanding the "In From the Streets" Program, activities responding to COVID-19, childcare and daycare, ESL services, health services, substance abuse, and programs serving the most vulnerable - the (chronically) homeless, elderly, youth, and extremely low income.
+Any other eligible activities providing services to LMI, limited clientele, and special needs populations.